Blake-Madden/tinyexpr-plusplus/README.md

 underscores.
 Constants can be integers or floating-point numbers, and can be in decimal, hexadecimal (e.g., `0x57CEF7`), or scientific notation (e.g., `1e3` for `1000`).
 A leading zero is not required (e.g., `.5` for `0.5`).

+String literals are opened and closed by a double quote and have no escape sequences.
+A string literal cannot contain a double quote.
+They are only valid as arguments to a function that accepts them (`<function-arg>` above).
+Using one anywhere else is a syntax error.
+Functions still return numbers; *TinyExpr++* does not evaluate string expressions.

 ## Supported Functions